danrpts/raymarch/README.md

 # Raymarch
-A lightweight WebGl raymarching engine for experiental and educational uses
+A lightweight WebGl raymarching engine for experimental and educational uses

 ## Install